Pwnable.kr - bof

 1 | int main(int argc, char* argv[]){ |

-function calls the func
+The main function calls the func function with 0xdeadbeef as a parameter.

 1 | void func(int key){ |

-function gets user input and stores it in a 32-byte buffer.
-It then compares the function parameter key
+The func function gets user input and stores it in a 32-byte buffer.
+It then compares the function parameter key to the value 0xcafebabe and opens a shell if the comparison succeeds.

-However, we don’t have any control over the key
+However, we don’t have any control over the key variable, since it’s hard-coded and passed by the main function with the value 0xdeadbeef.

 So that was the theory.
 Let’s now see in practice how we can achieve this.